rygo6/GTAvaUtil/README.md

 3. Click `Tools > GeoTetra > GTAvaUtil > Bake Vertex AO On Combined MeshRenders+MeshFilters and Apply to Vertex Color...`.
 4. Wait for baking to finish.
 It applies the baked colors to the vertex colors of the mesh, saves a new mesh for each, and applies those back to the original SkinnedMeshRenderers and MeshFilters.

+You can selectively run `Average Vertex Colors On MeshFilter...` on specific mesh to smooth things out further.

 ### 7. Bake Vertex AO On MeshFilters...

 1. Select a single MeshFilter to bake AO onto.